cre-o/ok.ru/README.md

 ok.post { method: 'group.getUserGroupsV2' }, (err, data) ->
   # Some actions with data

-# You also can use alternative syntax
-request = new ok.api { method: 'group.getMembers', uid: '999999' }, (err, data) ->
-  # Some actions with data

 # You can also specify types of requests
 ok.post, ok.get